 - Stay active during the day.
 Daytime napping can significantly affect your overall quality of sleep.
 Physical activity, on the other hand, will help you wind down at the end of the day and feel more tired when you retire for the night.
 Manage your day accordingly ? but try to avoid any strenuous exercise within three hours of bedtime.

 - Get some vitamin D. Vitamin D has proven to improve sleep quality.
 You can boost your vitamin D intake by spending just 30 to 60 minutes in direct sunlight, and those who live in colder places can take vitamin D supplements.

 - Don’t drink anything before bed.
 Alcoholic beverages can exacerbate the effects of insomnia and other sleep disorders.
 Other fluids before bedtime can cause problems for people with incontinence, as well.
 Keep fluid intake to a minimum for an hour or so before bedtime.

 - Take a bath before bed.
 The warm water can aid thermoregulation, since your body temperature will drop after leaving the tub and you will feel more tired in the process.

 - Convert your bedroom into a sleep sanctuary.
 Make sure your bedroom is reasonably dark and properly ventilated.
 Also avoid bedroom activities that hinder sleep, such as eating, watching television or using electronic devices.
 Be sure to get out of bed if you’re unable to fall asleep after 10-20 minutes, and only return to bed when you become tired.
+Basically make sure your mattress is just used for sleep.
 This will help train your body to fall asleep more quickly.